 Foods high in fat, such as french fries or ice cream, can affect the tests that are run on your blood.
 If your donation can’t be tested for infectious diseases, then it can’t be used for transfusion.
 So, skip the doughnuts on donation day.

 Certain foods and beverages can affect your body’s ability to absorb iron.
 You don’t have to avoid these foods completely, but avoid eating them at the same time you consume iron-rich foods or iron supplements.
 Foods that reduce iron absorption include:

 - high-calcium foods like milk, cheese, and yogurt

 If you’re donating blood platelets — which is a different process than donating whole, or regular, blood — your system must be aspirin-free for 48 hours prior to donation.

 After you donate blood, you’ll be provided with a light snack and something to drink.
 This will help stabilize your blood sugar and fluid levels.
 To replenish your fluids, drink an extra 4 cups of water over the next 24 hours, and avoid alcohol.

 Most people experience no side effects when giving blood.
 After donating blood, you’ll be asked to wait in the refreshments area for 10 to 15 minutes to make sure you’re feeling OK.

 Once you’ve had a snack and something to drink, you can return to your daily activities.
 The Red Cross recommends avoiding heavy lifting and vigorous exercise for the rest of the day.

 If you’re a frequent blood donor, you may want to talk to your doctor about iron supplements.
-It can take months for your iron levels to return to normal after giving blood.
-A 2015 study found that taking iron supplements can significantly reduce this recovery time.
+It can take for your iron levels to return to normal after giving blood.
+A found that taking iron supplements can significantly reduce this recovery time.